Promethivm/programmers-oath/README.md

 0. I will only undertake honest and moral work.
 I will stand firm against any requirement that exploits or harms people.

-1. I will respect the learnings of those programmers who came before me, and share my learnings with those to come.
+1. I will respect the learnings of those programmers who came before me and share my learnings with those to come.

-2. I will remember that programming is art as well as science, and that warmth, empathy and understanding may outweigh a clever algorithm or technical argument.
+2. I will remember that programming is art as well as science, and that warmth, empathy, and understanding may outweigh a clever algorithm or technical argument.

 3. I will not be ashamed to say "I don't know", and I will ask for help when I am stuck.